foxleigh81/homelab/fennec/README.md

 It's got a ton of storage so it's also my main on-site backup machine for my various computers and my other servers.

 At the moment, nothing from Fennec is in the repo as it's not managed via GitOps.
-It's unlikely to be re-architected any time soon as I'm pretty happy with the setup, although I may move a few individual app configs (such as Frigate) into here at some point.
+It's unlikely to be re-architected any time soon as I'm pretty happy with the setup, although I will probably move a few individual app configs (such as Frigate) into here at some point.

 ## Services